 Here comes common sense and adjustment to each person.

-It is increasingly heard that increases in strength mean increases in muscle mass.
-As a result, it is increasingly common to offer “full body” training, three times a week, as a general formula for success.
+Increasingly, it is heard that increases in strength mean increases in muscle mass.
+Therefore, it is more and more frequent to offer “full body” training, three times a week, as a general formula for success.

 I am an apologist for this training for beginners, not only because the more they practice basic exercises, the better they perform, but also because it allows an evolution in the progression of loads.

-However, it is important to understand that strength alone may not be the only solution, as the greatest responsible for muscle growth is volume (with a great impact of mechanical tension).
+However, it is important to understand that strength alone may not be the only solution, to the extent that the main responsible for muscle growth is the volume (with great impact of the mechanical tension).

 The power law also applies in the following example: "Performing an exercise / muscle a week is better than training it only once a month".

-If we continue to increase the frequency of training there is a time when the increase in frequency only means a minimal increase (or none) in strength gains (and especially in muscle mass).
+If we continue to increase the frequency of training, there is a time when the increase in frequency only means a minimal (if any) increase in strength gains (and especially in muscle mass).

 Most people benefit from training each muscle twice a week instead of once.